Associate PI Scheme - FAQs

 Study teams have fed back to us the following benefits of having Associate PIs work on their studies:

-• Increased support for the trial at sites.
+• increased support for the trial at sites

-• Increased Data Quality.
+• increased Data Quality

-• Supporting a culture of research within your department.
+• supporting a culture of research within your department

 Who is responsible for promoting that the study has joined the Associate PI Scheme?

-It is the responsibility of the National Study Team to promote that their study has joined the Associate PI Scheme.
 We would encourage study teams to let all of their recruiting study sites and Principal Investigators know that the study has joined the Associate PI Scheme, and that the local PIs should be actively looking for eligible colleagues to apply to be an Associate PI Trainee at their site.

 Who within the National Study Team is expected to interact with Associate PI Trainees?